"EcoSchoolers" Home School Program

 These drop-off EcoSchooler classes are for children ages 7-12 and are from 9:30-11:30.

 Classes fill up quickly.
 Payment at the time of reservations is required.
 Please call 713 274 2668 to reserve your spot.
 Fee: $15 per child for non-members; $12 per child for members.

-Payment of fees is needed to complete your registration and is non-refundable unless the program/class/activity is cancelled by Armand Bayou Nature Center (ABNC) staff.
+Payment of fees is needed to complete your registration and is non-refundable unless the class is cancelled by Armand Bayou Nature Center (ABNC) staff.
 If ABNC cancels for any reason, you will be given the option of applying the fees to another program or a refund.